Load Balancing

 HealthCheck.json

-Wisej applications automatically respond to the initial Default.html (or the subapplication's URL) requests either by returning the pageor by returning "503 Service Unavailable" (the return code can be configured in HealthCheck.json).
+Wisej.NET applications automatically respond to initial Default.html (or subapplication URL) requests by either returning the page or returning "503 Service Unavailable" (configurable in HealthCheck.json).

 maxSessions

-This is the maximum number of live sessions that a Wisej server will accept before refusing to take on more.
-It's a lot better to return "503 Service Unavailable" (or the HTML page configured in Default.json) to a new user instead of crashing an entire server under too much load.
+Maximum live sessions a Wisej.NET server can accept before refusing more.
+Returns "503 Service Unavailable" (or HTML page from Default.json) to new users instead of risking server overload.

 maxMemory